SMBOTAIM/SM_AIM_BOT-TH_3BOARD_r/Commands.md

 * !legacypickaxe - Sets the pickaxe of the client using Pickaxe_
 ``Usage: !legacypickaxe <pickaxe>``

-* !point - Sets pickaxe using PICKAXE_ID & does 'Point it Out'
+* !point - Sets pickaxe using PICKAXE_ID or display name & does 'Point it Out'
 ``Usage: !point <PICKAXE_ID>``

-* !searchpoint - Sets pickaxe using pickaxe name & does 'Point it Out'
-``Usage: !searchpoint <pickaxe name>``

 * !copy - Copies the cosmetic loadout of the defined user.
 If user is left blank, the message author will be used.
 ``Usage: !copy <name [optional]>``